Lost or Stolen Mcard - Ann Arbor Campus

 Obtaining a new Mcard

 A number of lost Mcards tend to be found after a bit of searching, so it's suggested that cardholders not immediately replace their lost Mcards.
 If an Mcard isn't found after a day or so, a replacement card can be obtained at any of the ID issuing stations located on campus (Michigan Medicine Mcards are only issued at the Key & ID Office).
 Effective 7/1/2000, a $20 replacement fee is charged for lost, stolen, or abused Mcards.
+Most ID issuing stations accept different payment methods, although please confirm with the ID issuing stations prior to arrival.
+The Key & ID Office does not accept payments; payment is taken at the hospital cashier's office and the receipt is given to the Key & ID Office.

 The new Mcard number will be forwarded and updated in access control reader systems that operate Housing meal plans, Blue Bucks, residence halls, ITS computer labs, and most campus buildings.
 If cardholders had inactivated their meal plans and Blue Bucks online, then the cardholders will need to reactivate their meal plans and Blue Bucks after obtaining newly replaced Mcards online at the same website.
 If cardholders have special/particular access to other locations, the new 16 digit card number will need to be given to the access control administrator of each access control system.